Blog · Review Essay · Last reviewed June 25, 2026

 The word "smart" is doing too much work.
 It can mean instrumented, efficient, responsive, automated, optimized, data-driven, or merely attractive to vendors and grant writers.
 Green's central move is to separate intelligence from wisdom.
 A city can gather more data while becoming less democratic.
 It can respond faster while hearing fewer people.
 It can make services more convenient while shifting power toward the firms that own the interface.

-This is why the book pairs well with the site's recurring concern with legibility and institutional substitution.
+This is why the book pairs well with recurring concern about legibility and institutional substitution.
 Smart-city rhetoric often turns politics into a service-design problem: congestion becomes routing, civic engagement becomes an app, public safety becomes predictive policing, and urban inequality becomes a dataset awaiting better features.
 Each reframing can produce useful tools.
 Each can also narrow the moral field until the only visible problems are the ones a system can measure.

 Green's alternative is deliberately modest.
 The city should be smart enough: capable of using technical systems where they serve a public purpose, but not so enchanted by computation that it forgets housing, sidewalks, schools, labor, privacy, democratic control, and the unequal history already embedded in urban space.